 Some causes may differ from each other in the speed of emergence and development of these symptoms or in the characteristics of some of them, which leads us to the cause.
 The causes of Parkinson's disease include the following:

 It includes mostly 80% cases of Parkinson's disease, affecting people with an average age of 60 years (begins in the fifties of life) in which mutant proteins accumulate in neurons in the substantia nigra and dopamine-producing basal nuclei of the brain, leading to their death (these regions are responsible for movement in the body).

-As a result, dopamine decreases in the nervous system, causing a disorder in the nervous system, and symptoms of slow movement and Parkinson's disease appear with sleep disturbance and difficulty walking.
+As a result, dopamine decreases in the nervous system, and a disorder occurs in the nervous system, and symptoms of slow movement and Parkinson's appear with sleep disturbances and difficulty walking.

 The occurrence of this type is progressive over a period of years, and the symptoms of Parkinson's disease start mild and then increase in severity until it reaches very severe stages in which he is unable to perform the simplest movements or is unable to exercise a proper mental judgment.